technicalagilecoach/SudokuSolver/Notes.md

 # Notes

+## Bugs

 ## To Do
 - make project ready to publish
   - find a name for the project
   - decide on a license before publishing on GitHub
   - polish the code to make the GitHub-repo public
-  - remove unnecessary data from git, e.g. puzzle files, this notes, ...
+  - remove data from git retrospectively, e.g. puzzle files, this notes, ...
-- extend PointingPairs to triplets
+- use typealiases to make code more readable
 - clean up/refactor
   - naked tuples
   - hidden tuples